SocietyClub/RCV/doc/user-stories.md

 TODO:
 - Feature Idea: Poll Creator choose if votes can be edited
 - Feature Idea: Poll Creator see how many people have clicked the link vs votes have been cast
+- Feature Idea: Poll Creator can set an optional End Date for the poll.

 ## Voter